myildiz97/myildiz97/README.md

 - 👋 Hi, I’m Mehmet.
   - I'm a Jr. software developer working at i4Works in ODTÜ Teknokent.
   - I'm also a MSc. civil engineering student in division of geotechincal engineering at ODTÜ.
-  - Moreover, I am a volunteer teaching assistant for the undergraduate course CE461-Computer Applications in Foundation Engineering.
+  - Moreover, I am a volunteer teaching assistant for the undergraduate course CE461-Computer Applications in Foundation Engineering (MATLAB and VBA).
 - 👀 I’m interested in web and game development.
 - 🌱 I’m currently learning HTML5, CSS3, JavaScript, and React.
+  - I have a significant background in MATLAB and VBA.
   - I also have experience in C++ and Java.
 I took courses of Algorithms and Data Structures (C++) and Object Oriented Programming with Java.
 - 💞️ I’m looking to collaborate on React based projects.
 - 📫 You can reach me via myildizwork@gmail.com